Good Old-Fashioned Dilly Beans Canning Recipe

 Wash your jars, lids, bands, and canning tools in warm, soapy water and rinse well.
 Set the lids, bands, and tools aside to air-dry until you are ready to use them.

-Step 2: Prepare the string beans
+Step 2: Prepare the Beans

 Wash the beans under cold running water.
 Trim off the ends, pull off the strings, and cut the beans to 4-inches to fit the jars.

-Step 3: Make the pickling brine
+Step 3: Make the Pickling Brine

 Spread a kitchen towel on the counter.
 Use the jar lifter to remove a hot jar from the canner, drain, and place on the towel.
 Keep the remaining jars in the canner, so they stay warm.

-Add 1/4 teaspoon red pepper flakes, 1 clove of garlic, and 2 teaspoons dried dill seeds or 1 head of dill.
 Pack the string beans lengthwise into the jars.
 It may help to turn the jar on its side, and stack the beans inside.
 Try to pack the beans as tightly as you can.

-Place the canning funnel on the jar, and ladle hot brine over the beans, leaving 1/2 inch of headspace.
+Ladle hot brine over the beans, leaving 1/2 inch of headspace.

 Run the bubble popper through the jar to release any trapped air bubbles.
 You can also tilt the jar back and forth to let air escape.
 Add more brine to adjust the headspace again if needed.
 You want to be sure all the beans are submerged completely in the brine.

-Wipe the rim with a damp towel to remove any residue.
-Center a lid on the jar, place the band over the lid, and screw it on until fingertip tight.
 Place the jar back into the canner, and repeat with the rest of the jars.
 Depending on the size of your beans and how tightly you packed them, you may not use all the brine.

 Once all the jars are in the pot, adjust the water level so it is covering the jars by several inches.
 Bring the pot to a boil, and process the jars for the times indicated in the recipe below.

-Old-Fashioned Pickled Dilly Beans
+Dilly Beans Canning Recipe: Old-Fashioned Pickled Green Beans

 Ingredients